-Line 16-Excess Retirement Accumulation

-If the decedent did not have any interest in a qualified employer plan or individual retirement plan (defined in section 7701(a)(37)), check "No" to this question.
+Line 16.-Excess Retirement Accumulation.-If the decedent died before January 1, 1987, check "No" to this question.
+If the decedent died after December 31, 1986, but did not have any interest in a qualified employer plan or individual retirement plan (defined in section 7701(a)(37)), check "No" to this question.

 Note: The tax on excess retirement accumulations will not apply to most decedents because the present value of the hypothetical annuity is usually so large that very few decedents will have a larger total interest in qualified plans and individual retirement plans.
 The rules below are a general description of the section 4980A(d) excess retirement accumulation.
-If it appears, after reading these rules, that there is the possibility of such an excess, see the instructions for Schedule S on page 20 for more information.
+If it appears, after reading these rules, that there is a possibility that there is such an excess, see the instructions for Schedule S on page 20 for more information.